Bloggify/article-tags/README.md

 Post Tags
 =========

-A Bloggify plugin that adds the functionality to add tags to posts.
+A Bloggify plugin that adds the functionality to add tags to articles.

 > ![](http://i.imgur.com/l8tBEg0.png)